m081429/707884/README.md

  </details>

  ### 4. Self-Supervised Evaluation
  We evaluate our proposed method on self-supervised patch and slide evaluation.
-Please see the [evaluation code](https://github.com/707884/707884/tree/master/3-Self-Superised-Eval) and linked Google Drive in the supplement for data download.
+Please see the [evaluation code](https://github.com/707884/707884/tree/master/3-Self-Superised-Eval) and Google Drive link in the supplement for data download.

+ ### 5. Additional Visualizations
+ See the Google Drive link in our supplement for additional, high-quality attention visualizations.